CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise2.md

       ![](./media/ex5img33.png)

-1. Once after adding the details, click on **Continue** to create the agent.
+1. After adding the details, click **Continue** to create the agent.

 1. You have successfully created the StoreOps Assistant.
 In the next steps of this lab, you will enhance it further by adding knowledge sources and advanced features.